Lactam: Diels-Alder reaction

 Diels-Alder reaction between cyclopentadiene and chlorosulfonyl isocyanate (CSI) can be utilized to obtain both β- as well as γ-lactam.
 At lower temp (−78 °C), β-lactam is the preferred product.
 At optimum temperatures, a highly useful γ-lactam known as Vince Lactam is obtained.

-Tautomerization to lactims
+Lactam–lactim tautomerism

-A lactim is a cyclic carboximidic acid compound characterized by an endocyclic carbon-nitrogen double bond.
+A lactim is a cyclic imidic acid compound characterized by an endocyclic carbon-nitrogen double bond.
 They are formed when lactams undergo tautomerization.